uwsbel/lab-wiki/technical/vscode.md

  - Press `Ctrl + Tilde` to open a terminal on the remote system using that system's default shell.
 If a specific remote folder is opened in the **Explorer** pane, the terminal will automatically `cd` to that directory.
  - The `Remote - SSH` plugin has experimental support for remote windows machines as well.
 Visit the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) for more information.

+#### Useful Extensions

+These are the extensions that Jay uses in his Synchrono development.
+There is a snippet at the bottom which will install them all for you if you have blind trust in me.

+These all seem to work together to provide C++ Intellisense, etc...
+CMake Tools took some fiddling to get set-up properly, I will hopefully add a section detailing how I did that.
+- C/C++
+- C++ Intellisense
+- CMake Tools

+Misc
+- Settings Sync - Brings across all my settings no matter which workstation (Windows/Linux/etc...)
+I'm on
+- Surround - Shortcuts to surround code with () "" {} or whatever else you want
+- vscode-cudacpp - Syntax highlighting for CUDA code
+- Remote - SSH - See Colin's wonderful explanations above
+- Remote - SSH: Editing Config Files - Not quite sure what this adds beyond the normal Remote - SSH extension

+Install Jay's extensions (to be pasted into a Linux prompt):

+    code --install-extension kriegalex.vscode-cudacpp
+    code --install-extension ms-vscode-remote.remote-ssh
+    code --install-extension ms-vscode-remote.remote-ssh-edit
+    code --install-extension ms-vscode.cmake-tools
+    code --install-extension ms-vscode.cpptools
+    code --install-extension Shan.code-settings-sync
+    code --install-extension yatki.vscode-surround